stvp/templebars/README.md

 # templebars

 `templebars` allows you to precomile [Handlebars][handlebars] templates in Rails and make them available globally in a `Templates` object.
-(This can be set via `Templebars::Rails::GLOBAL`) Create files with a "handlebars", "hbs", or "hb" extension inside of a `templates/` directory in any `assets/javascripts/` directory:
+(This can be set via `Templebars::Rails::GLOBAL`) Create files with a "handlebars" or "hbs" extension inside of a `templates/` directory in any `assets/javascripts/` directory.
+For example:

     app/assets/javascripts/templates/todo_item.js.handlebars